Talent to thrive: inspiring cultural change

 - Embedding a mentor/buddy system to harness the power of peer-to-peer learning

-Can Vision and Coaching be combined as a strategy to reduce the attrition of sales professionals in the background of “the Great Resignation”?
-Simon Wheeler, Account Executive - Transport at Salesforce, held his session addressing this very important question.
+Can Vision and Coaching be combined as a strategy to reduce the patrician of sales profession in the background of “the Great Resignation”?

 It is no news that the current economy is going through massive changes and will continue to do so.
 With these economic changes also comes a shift in thinking in regard to employers and those looking to start or continue their careers.